 Now it's time of the B major key, A sharp is the new note!
 You'll find the other keys and relative diagrams in the pdf.

-- To learn more about the fretboard theory and how the guitar neck works, check our Fretboard Guitar Theory Tutorials
+- To learn more about the fretboard theory and how the guitar neck works, check our Fretboard Notes Tutorial

-- This online game will help you learn the notes on the neck in an easy and fun way.
-Hope to see you at the top of the leaderboard
+- This online fretboard game will help you learn the notes on the neck in an easy and fun way.
+Hope to see you at the top of the leaderboard (yes, the game has a leaderboard with the best fretboard wizards)